 Diagnostics is made by channel voltage & current measurement with comparison to reference values stored in the firmware.

 Reference values can be changed with calibration procedure.
-Default values are factory presetted to the standard trailer.
+Default values are factory preset to the standard trailer.

 Calibration procedure can be run from mobile app.

 Besides main lights source (vehicle actions like pedaling) TLT can generate own lights signals to make diagnostics.
-This mode is only available when trailer is detached from vehicle to avoid electrical signals concurrency.(We must do that protection in hardware or/and software).
+This mode is only available when trailer is detached from vehicle to avoid electrical signals concurrency.
+TLT shall generate light signals on user request from mobile app or by pressing diagnostics button.
+In case of diagnostics button pressed TLT shall turn all lights signals consequently.

-shall be ed
+TLT should have HW protection over lights control if AUX>14V is detected and software protection if TL/LT/RT + movement are detected.
+SW protection shall block lights control until diagnostics button is pressed.

+Additional warning shall be provided to the user in mobile application.

 III Brakes diagnostics